 Writing a will isn't always the most-pleasant item on your to-do list.
 Many of us avoid estate planning when possible.
 In fact, a survey by AARP noted that 2 out of 5 Americans over 45 do not have a will.
 Still, making a simple will doesn't have to be complicated.
 You could have a document ready in minutes by using an online simple will form, but do you really need one?
 Does a will really protect your loved ones?

-A simple will does several important things.
+A simple will does several important things within a larger estate plan.
 But before you decide that a simple will is right for you, take the time to learn about what a simple will can and can't do.

 1. What Does a Simple Will Do?

 Even if you believe you have no assets to pass down, a simple will can answer questions about how your remains will be handled.

 Religious or family preferences can be assured when you create a simple will.

 Here are a few things a simple will can do:

 It Gives You the Power to Make Decisions

 A well written will takes the decision-making out of the hands of the government and others.
 A common misconception I've heard all too often as an estate planning attorney is: “my family will know what to do.”

 A death in the family often causes otherwise trusted relatives to become different people.
 Grief can lead us to act in unexpected ways.